Edward Scicluna

-Edward Scicluna (born October 12, 1946 in Rabat, Malta) is a Maltese economist and politician.
-Scicluna assumed the position of Governor of the Central Bank of Malta as from 1 January 2021 for a five-year term.
+Edward Scicluna (born October 12, 1946 in Rabat, Malta) is a Maltese economist.

 Biography

 Education and private life

 Scicluna holds a diploma in social studies from the Plater College, Oxford (1972) and degrees in economics from the University of Malta (BA, 1975) and the University of Toronto (MA, 1976, and PhD, 1982).
 Between 1981 and 1990 he was professor and head of the Department of Economics at the University of Malta where he still holds a lectureship post.

 Scicluna is married with two children.

 Professional career

 Scicluna has held a number of posts in the public and private sector.
 He served as chairman of the Malta Council of Economic and Social Development (MCESD) (1999–2003) and of the Malta Financial Services Authority (MFSA) (1997–99), an Electoral Commissioner (1987–93), a Director of the Central Bank of Malta (1996–2003) and a member of Malta's National Euro Changeover Committee (NECC) (2005–2008).
 He was often selected by the Malta Broadcasting Authority to chair broadcast political debates.
 In the private sector he was Chairman of the HSBC Malta Bond Fund (since 2002) and of CWG plc and director of MIB Ltd.

 Internationally he served on the Council of Europe's Development Bank Auditing Committee (1997–2000) and carried out consultancy and advisory work for the European Commission (particularly on the single currency), UNESCO, the United Nations Environment Programme (UNEP) (1987–97), the IMF delegation, the governments of Albania, Croatia, Libya and Turkey and a number of credit rating agencies.